codegallivant/cryptonite-taskphase/picoctf/writeup.md

 ```
 ELF is short for Executable and Linkable Format.
 It's a format used for storing binaries, libraries, and core dumps on disks in Linux and Unix-based systems.
 Moreover, the ELF format is versatile.
 Its design allows it to be executed on various processor types.
 ```
 So basically this ELF file was an executable.
-Its in binary/assembly language format.
+Its in binary format.
 Viewing it without first converting it to another format is futile unless you can read it.
 So I had to use certain commands to convert it to somewhat readable form (assembly language).
 This is called disassembling it.
 ```
 objdump -d debugger0_a > disassembly.asm